anurye/anurye.github.io/_projects/1_drl_dynamic_navigation.md

 ## **Abstract**

-We present a framework for mobile robot navigation in dynamic environments using Deep Reinforcement Learning (DRL) and the Robot Operating System (ROS).
-Traditional navigation methods often lack the real-time adaptability required in highly dynamic settings.
-To address this, we leverage the [TD7](https://arxiv.org/abs/2306.02451) algorithm---an extension of the Twin Delayed Deep Deterministic Policy Gradient (TD3) algorithm incorporating state and state-action embeddings---to directly map raw sensor inputs to control actions.
-These embeddings, trained to minimize the mean squared error (MSE) between the encoded state-action representation and the transition-predicted next state, enhance the system's ability to model environment dynamics and improve navigation performance.
+This paper presents a framework for mobile robot navigation in dynamic environments using deep reinforcement learning (DRL) and the Robot Operating System (ROS).
+The framework enables proactive adaptation to environmental changes.
+Traditional navigation methods typically assume a static environment and treat moving obstacles as outliers during mapping and localization.
+This assumption severely limits the robustness of these methods in highly dynamic settings such as homes, hospitals, and other public spaces.
+To overcome this limitation, we employ encoder networks that jointly learns state and state–action representations by minimizing the mean squared error (MSE) between predicted and actual next-state embeddings.
+This approach explicitly captures the environment’s transition dynamics, enabling the robot to anticipate and effectively navigate around moving obstacles.

-Extensive simulations were conducted in custom Gazebo environments of increasing complexity, ranging from open spaces to scenarios with static obstacles and moving actors.
-Performance was evaluated based on navigation success rate, time to goal, path efficiency, and collision rate.
-Results indicate that this approach consistently improves navigation performance, particularly in highly dynamic environments.
+We evaluate the proposed framework through extensive simulations in custom Gazebo worlds of increasing complexity,ranging from open spaces to scenarios with densely populated static obstacles and moving actors.
+We assess performance in terms of success rate, time to goal, path efficiency, and collision rate.
+Results demonstrate that our approach consistently improves navigation performance, particularly in highly dynamic environments.

+---

 ## **Network Architecture**